webronen/PiiDrone_X-314_Quad/README.md

 ### Decision Criteria

-A new gain is Pareto-optimal if:
+A new gain is accepted if it meets the Pareto-optimality condition:

 $`(T_s^{\text{new}} < T_s^{\text{best}} \land O^{\text{new}} \leq O^{\text{best}}) \quad \text{or} \quad (O^{\text{new}} < O^{\text{best}} \land T_s^{\text{new}} \leq T_s^{\text{best}})`$

 Where: